-If your Mitsubishi has developed erratic shifting or won't shifting at all, it can indicate a serious problem such as faulty valve body, worn bands, faulty transmission speed sensor, torque converter, or something as simple as low transmission fluid level.
+While simple and generally reliable, Mitsubishi automatic transmissions can develop problems, especially at high mileage or if it is a CVT transmission.
+Suppose your Mitsubishi has developed erratic shifting or won’t shift.
+In that case, it can indicate a severe problem, such as a faulty valve body, worn bands, faulty transmission speed sensor, torque converter, or something as simple as a low transmission fluid level.

-If your Mitsubishi transmission is not shifting normally, first check the transmission fluid level as soon as possible and, if needed, add the recommended fluid, typically Mitsubishi SPIII Fluid or ATC J4 Fluid for vehicles with the CVT transmission.
+If your Mitsubishi transmission is not shifting normally, check the transmission fluid level as soon as possible and, if needed, add the recommended fluid, typically Mitsubishi SPIII Fluid or ATC J4 Fluid, for vehicles with the CVT transmission.

-This guide goes over Mitsubishi transmission problems and steps to help you troubleshoot Mitsubishi transmission problems such as limp mode, no shifting, delayed shifting and slipping.
+We go over Mitsubishi transmission problems and steps to help you troubleshoot Mitsubishi transmission problems such as limp mode, no shifting, delayed shifting, and slipping.

 - Mitsubishi transmission will not shift.

 - The transmission won’t go in gear.

 - Won’t shift out of neutral or Park

 - Harsh or failed gear changes

 - Rattle or judder during accelerations